jvpoulos/rnns-causal/README.md

 * Open `package-list.R` in a script editor
   * Verify that all required packages in `package-list.R` are installed in your **R** library

+* Download the [MNIST in CSV train set](https://pjreddie.com/media/files/mnist_train.csv) into data folder if running placebo tests on sequential MNIST data

 Placebo test experiments
 ------

-Download the [MNIST in CSV train set](https://pjreddie.com/media/files/mnist_train.csv) into data folder.

 Make each file below executable, then execute in shell: